 Tallinn Declaration 2017 and Berlin Declaration 2021

-In line with the eGovernment Action Plan, member states made further agreements on developing digital government at the ministerial conference in Tallinn in 2017.
+In line with the eGovernment Action Plan, member states made further agreements on the development of digital government at the ministerial conference in Tallinn in 2017.
 These agreements are documented in the Tallinn Declaration.
 The Berlin Declaration builds on this.
-Read more about these ministerial declarations.
+More information about these ministerial declarations.

 The European Commission has also developed policies on data and new technologies, in which the (digital) government plays a significant role.
 The government not only sets the framework for responsible application but is also a major user of technology and data.